Hypnootika/mmorpgHelper-TESO/README.md

 ## DESCRIPTION
 - The elder scrolls online combat assistant, pixel bot and toolbox.
 - Set up a combat rotation and let the assistant do the combat.
-90% accurate
+95% accurate
 - Use the macro recorder/player to get a minigame or simple task done. ??% accurate

 ## PARAMETER
 - Set key assignment in config.yml.
-- Set windowed fullscreen with 1920x1080 resolution.
+- Recomended use of windowed fullscreen with 1920x1080 resolution.
-- Recomended use of us keyboard layout.
+- Recomended use of US/EN or standard keyboard layout.
 - Python 3.9 interpreter, see requirements.txt.